Objective

 Benefits

-PFAS-containing fire-fighting foams need to be replaced immediately because they are not environmentally sustainable due to the growing awareness on the environmental impacts and enormous cost expected from cleaning the impacted areas.
-The safe alternate to AFFF will mitigate these environmental and human health concerns associated with current PFAS-containing firefighting formulations.
+fluorine-containing fire-fighting foams need to be replaced immediately because they have supply chain vulnerabilities due to the growing awareness on impacts and enormous cost expected from cleaning the impacted areas.
+The safe alternate to AFFF will mitigate these concerns associated with current fluorine-containing firefighting formulations.
 (Project Completion - 2022)